 Fran Allen is an American computer scientist and pioneer in the field of optimizing compilers.
-Allen was the first female IBM Fellow and some of her achievements include seminal work in program optimization, compilers, and parallelization.
-To read more, click here.
+Allen was the first female IBM Fellow, and some of her achievements include seminal work in program optimization, compilers and parallelization.

-Gwen Barzey was the first Black female programmer in Canada and lead a number of large computerization projects in the insurance industry as well as for the City of Toronto.
-To read more, click here.
+Gwen Barzey was among the first female programmers in Canada and lead a number of large computerization projects in the insurance industry as well as for the City of Toronto.
+More

-Cynthia Dwork is an American computer scientist at Harvard University and distinguished scientist at Microsoft, who is renowned for placing privacy-preserving data analysis on a mathematically rigorous foundation through the invention of differential privacy.
-Dwork has also made contributions in distributed computing, cryptography, and robust adaptive data analysis.
-To read more, click here.
+Cynthia Dwork is an American computer scientist at Harvard University and distinguished scientist at Microsoft who is renowned for placing privacy-preserving data analysis on a mathematically rigorous foundation through the invention of differential privacy.
+Dwork has also made contributions in distributed computing, cryptography and robust adaptive data analysis.
+More

-Margaret Hamilton is an American computer scientist, systems engineer, and business owner.
+Margaret Hamilton is an American computer scientist, systems engineer and business owner.
 She was the director of the Software Engineering Division of the MIT Instrumentation Laboratory, which developed onboard flight software for NASA’s Apollo program.
 More

 Grace Hopper was an American computer scientist who is most famous for her work in transforming source code into computer language.
-She worked on the Harvard Mark I and Mark II computer systems, and also helped develop the idea of machine-independent programming languages such as COBOL which is still used today.
-To read more, click here.
+She worked on the Harvard Mark I and Mark II computer systems, and also helped develop the idea of machine-independent programming languages such as COBOL, which is still used today.
+More.

 Katherine Johnson was an American mathematician whose calculations of orbital mechanics as a NASA employee were critical to the success of the first and subsequent U.S. crewed spaceflights.
-Johnson worked at NASA for 35 years, and earned a reputation for mastering complex manual calculations and helped pioneer the use of computers to perform such tasks.
-To read more, click here.
+Johnson worked at NASA for 35 years and earned a reputation for mastering complex manual calculations and pioneering the use of computers to perform such tasks.
+More

-Karen Spärck Jones was a pioneering British computer scientist responsible for the concept of inverse document frequency, a technology that underlies most modern search engines.
+Karen Spärck Jones was a British computer scientist responsible for the concept of inverse document frequency, a technology that underlies most modern search engines.
 She was a pioneer of computer science for her work in combining statistics and linguistics, and was an advocate for women in the field.
-To read more, click here.
+More

-Sister Mary Kenneth Keller was a religious sister, an educator and a pioneer in computer science.
-She was the first female to earn a PhD in Computer Science and went on to help develop the programming language BASIC in order to make programming more accessible to those who were not in science-related fields.
-To read more, click here.
+Sister Mary Kenneth Keller was an educator and pioneer in computer science.
+She was the first person to earn a PhD in Computer Science in the US and went on to help develop the programming language BASIC in order to make programming more accessible to those who were not in science-related fields.
+More

-Hedy Lamarr was an Austrian-American actress, inventor, and film producer.
-She co-invented an early version of frequency-hopping spread spectrum along with creating improvements to traffic signals and a bouillon cube which turned still water into carbonated water.
-To read more, click here.
+Hedy Lamarr was an Austrian-American actress, inventor and film producer.
+She co-invented an early version of frequency-hopping spread spectrum, along with creating improvements to traffic signals and a bouillon cube that turned still water into carbonated water.
+More

-Born in 1815, Ada Lovelace recognized the potential of the machine to make more than pure calculations and she published the first algorithm to be carried out by it.
-She is mainly known for her work on the Analytical Engine (known as the first computer but was never built because of a lack of funding).
-To read more, click here.
+Born in 1815, Ada Lovelace recognized the potential of mathematical machines to make more than pure calculations, and she published the first algorithm to be carried out by one, making her the first computer programmer.
+She is mainly known for her work on the Analytical Engine, which is known as the first computer but was never built because of a lack of funding.
+More

-Marissa Mayer is an American businesswoman and investor.
-She is an information technology executive, and co-founder of Lumi Labs, a technology studio focused on the intersection of consumer media and artificial intelligence.
+Marissa Mayer is an American businesswoman and investor who was among the first employees at Google.
+She is an information technology executive and co-founder of Lumi Labs, a technology studio focused on the intersection of consumer media and artificial intelligence.
 Mayer formerly served as the president and chief executive officer of Yahoo!
-To read more, click here.
+More

 Carol Shaw is known to be one of the first professional female video game designers.
-She is most famous for her work on River Raid, which won multiple awards at Atari.
-She has inspired many female mathematicians and game designers and is considered an industry icon.
-To read more, click here.
+Considered an industry icon, she is most famous for her work on River Raid, which won multiple awards at Atari.
+More

-Gwynne Shotwell is an American businesswoman and engineer.
-She is the President and Chief Operating Officer of SpaceX, an American space transportation company.
+Gwynne Shotwell, an American businesswoman and engineer, is the President and Chief Operating Officer of SpaceX, an American space transportation company.
 More

 No results were found.